abalone1/abalone1.github.io/about.md

 # About

 Spatial Data is my world.
-Receantly i am interested in deep learning and how to apply it to Geodata.
+Recently i am interested in deep learning and how to apply it to geodata.
 I studied Geoinformation at Beuth-Hochschule Berlin.